 Readers, we have some news that may be seriously hard to take — but after the shock has worn off, we promise your family will be better off because of it.
 Ready?
-Here goes: Millions of American children (including very possibly your own) have a warped idea of what they can do and little concept of what real confidence feels like.
+Here goes: Millions of American children (including very possibly your own) have a skewed idea of what they can do and what real confidence feels like.
 And despite only our best intentions, experts say parents have no one to blame but themselves.
 The reason?
 Our kids are addicted to praise.
 Ouch.

 How “Good Job!”
 Can Go Too Far

 There is absolutely nothing wrong with being proud of your kids and wanting them to know how you feel so they feel good, too.
 The problem is that it’s incredibly easy to go overboard.
 “Parents think that by heaping compliments on their kids, no matter what they do or don’t do, they’re nurturing self-esteem,” says Jim Taylor, Ph.D., author of Positive Pushing: How to Raise a Successful and Happy Child.
 But that’s not how it works.

 Self-esteem depends on your internal ability to generate positive feelings about your accomplishments — it’s not something other people can give you.
 And though it seems counterintuitive, kids actually develop it by struggling and sometimes falling short when they face new challenges.
 Nonstop cheerleading can short-circuit that process and trigger a cascade of changes that ultimately erode kids’ confidence.